makersacademy/bowling-challenge/README.md

 Count and sum the scores of a bowling game for one player (in JavaScript).

 A bowling game consists of 10 frames in which the player tries to knock down the 10 pins.
 In every frame the player can roll one or two times.
 The actual number depends on strikes and spares.
 The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
 After every frame the 10 pins are reset.

-As usual please start by

-* Forking this repo

-* Finally submit a pull request before Monday week at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday week at 9am.
-And since next week is lab week you have a full extra week to work on this.

 ### Optional Extra